location-pinSouth Carolina

 3. You didn't do anything to provoke the dog into attacking you.

 To successfully navigate a dog bite liability case, it's important to be aware of how insurance companies may try to avoid responsibility by focusing on certain conditions of the law.
 For instance, if you trespassed on the dog owner's property or provoked the dog into attacking you, the owner may not be held liable.
-However, with the guidance of an experienced dog bite attorney Near Me Orangeburg, SC, who understands the tactics of insurance companies, you can confidently fight for your rights and receive the compensation you deserve.
+However, with the guidance of an experienced dog bite attorney in Orangeburg, SC, who understands the tactics of insurance companies, you can confidently fight for your rights and receive the compensation you deserve.

 South Carolina has a dog bite statute that follows a strict liability rule, which applies when someone is attacked or bitten and injured for the first time by a dog.
 In South Carolina, the strict liability rule holds dog owners accountable for injuries caused by their pets, even if the owners were not directly at fault.
 This means that victims of dog attacks can seek compensation for their injuries without having to prove the dog's history of aggression or the owner's failure to control the animal.